Open-source SaaS foundation

 Production Backbone

-Krafter handles the platform foundation so your team can spend time on business logic, product fit, and differentiated workflows instead of rebuilding the same infrastructure repeatedly.
+Krafter handles the platform foundation so your team spends time on business logic, product fit, and differentiated workflows instead of rebuilding the same infrastructure on every project.

 Delivery Workflow